 The Baptism of older children

 Sometimes parents request Baptism of an older child.
 The comments concerning Baptism of babies referred to above also apply to the baptism of older children.
 However, once a child reaches the age of reason (about the age of seven or eight), we have to make sure the child has been properly instructed before Baptism can take place.
-It may be worth noting that having a child baptised in Holy Cross and Saint Francis does not guarantee a place for that child in Holy Cross Catholic School or any of the St John Paul II Multi Academy schools.
+It may be worth noting that having a child baptised in Holy Cross and Saint Francis does not guarantee a place for that child in either Holy Cross Catholic School or any of the St John Paul II Multi Academy schools.

 If you do not live in the Holy Cross and Saint Francis Parish